 Zostera muelleri predominately occurred in intertidal and shallow waters of the study area (waters shallower than 2.5 m AHD).
 Zostera muelleri has a high light requirement compared to other seagrass species found within the study area (e.g. Abal and Dennison, 1996; Collier and Waycott 2009).
 This limits Z. muelleri to intertidal and shallow subtidal habitats where it was the numerically dominant species.
+In 2023, an increase in the total extent and percentage cover of Z. muelleri was observed at Fisherman Islands and Deception Bay, however Manly experienced a reduction in both the extent and percentage cover.
+Cleveland observed an increase in percentage cover along the coastal regions but a slight reduction in overall extent.

-SDR varied among locations, ranging from 0 m to -1.77 m AHD at Fisherman Islands, 0 m to -1.23 m AHD at Cleveland, 0 m to -1.72 m at Manly and -0.3 m to -3.62 m at Deception Bay.
+SDR varied among locations, ranging from -0.4 m to -2.9 m AHD at Fisherman Islands, -0.2 m to -1.6 m AHD at Cleveland, -0.3 m to -2.3 m at Manly and -0.8 m to -2.9 m at Deception Bay.
 Differences in SDR among locations are likely to reflect differences in the availability of suitable (and stable) habitat and differences in water quality conditions among (and possibly within) locations (see BMT 2021).